Last Updated on May 27, 2023 by Nellie Huang

 Where is Cozumel Island?

 Located off the coast of the Yucatan Peninsula, Cozumel is the biggest island in the Mexican Caribbean.
 Cozumel Island is just 12 miles (20km) off Playa del Carmen, where we currently live.
 Since moving to Mexico, we’ve decided we’re going to visit Cozumel as often as we can!
+Read my detailed guide on how to get from Cancun to Cozumel.

 In contrast to commercialised coastal cities like Cancun and Tulum, Cozumel Island is wild and relatively unspoiled.
 Most of the island is covered by lush tropical forests, nature reserves and empty beaches.
 Yes, it is a popular cruise destination — but time your visit to avoid the cruise ship and you’ll have the island to yourself.